 This site is for fell runners who enjoy the challenge of running up and down some of the most beautiful and remote mountainous peaks in the British isles.
-The most important thing for us is that you enjoy our races, give us your feedback and join our band of regular supporters, who come back year after year to run our three often gruelling but definitely challenging classic fell races; the Ennerdale Horseshoe, the Wasdale Horseshoe and the Scafe Pike.
+The most important thing for us is that you enjoy our races, give us your feedback and join our band of regular supporters, who come back year after year to run our three often gruelling but definitely challenging classic fell races; the Ennerdale Horseshoe, the Wasdale Horseshoe and the Scafell Pike.

-The Fell Runners Association (FRA) often reward our races with championship status: 1997 Wasdale, 1998 Buttermere, 1999 Scafell Pike, 2000 Ennerdale, 2005 Wasdale and 2006 Ennerdale (both British and English championships), 2009 Wasdale, 2010 Ennerdale and 2013 Wasdale.
+The Fell Runners Association (FRA) often reward our races with championship (English (E) or British & English (B&E)) status: 1997 Wasdale (E), 1998 Buttermere (E), 1999 Scafell Pike (E), 2000 Ennerdale (E), 2005 Wasdale (E) and 2006 Ennerdale (B&E), 2009 Wasdale (E), 2010 Ennerdale (E), 2013 Wasdale (E) & 2014 Ennerdale (B&E).

 As race organisers, CFRA pride ourselves on our safety rules and precautions.
-Following a fatal running accident in 1981, the CFRA committee produced an analysis of the hazards associated with fell running ( Safety of Fell Races ) & derived a set of operating procedures which we still use successfully today.
-We employ closing times on the early checkpoints to limit the exposure time for runners and checkpoint marshalls.
-We use a CB radio net on the checkpoints and employ a tally system (as used by mountain rescuers and firemen) and two independent hard copy record systems for logging runners through.
+Following an unfortunate fatality at the Ennerdale Fell Race in 1981 CFRA produced a Safety of Fell Running document ( Safety of Fell Races ) All of our races are graded 'A' by the FRA which means that they're greater than 250 feet of ascent per mile.
+Both the Wasdale and Ennerdale are very tough races and employ closing times on the early checkpoints to limit the exposure time for runners and checkpoint marshalls.
+We use a radio network for our checkpoint marshals to keep in contact with the race control, & for the Wasdale & Scafell Pike races a tally system (as used by mountain rescuers and firemen) and two independent hard copy record systems for logging runners through.
 This gives us three different ways of knowing which checkpoints each of our runners have passed, retired at or timed out on.
-From 2009 we have also used an electronic timing system which employs e-cards or'dibbers' to obtain more accurate and more easily reported checkpoint times.
+From 2009 we have also used an electronic timing system which employs 'dibbers' to obtain more accurate and more easily reported checkpoint times.